 More advanced (superior) use of Spanish grammar.
 Complex structures and word usage.
 Systematic exposition of Spanish grammar with emphasis on topics that present difficulties for foreign speakers.
+Offered fall and spring.

 SLL 110 The Diversity of Spanish Language in the World (3) [La diversidad del español en el mundo]